professorkalim/stats22-23/Lab 3 Plots From Data.md

   ggtitle("Movie Average Rating v.
 Number of Ratings")
 ```

-**Task:** Save the two histograms you generated and save them in the "Statistics Shared" folder on your Desktop by choosing Export/Save as Image...
-Remember to back this up at the end of class.
+**Task 2:** Save the two histograms you generated and save them in the "Statistics Shared" folder on your Desktop by choosing Export/Save as Image...
+Remember to save your work often on RStudio by clicking the blue save button.

 # Data Wrangling